 Over the years my family tried to continue their abuse in many varied ways.
 Up to, and including trying to have someone cause my partner and me bodily harm.
 I became obsessed with hiding.

-Even from that I gained strength.
+Even from that, I gained strength.
 I learned to stand up for myself.
-I learned that the best defense against my family was just to life my life.
+I learned that the best defense against my family was just to live my life.
 To be myself, and gather more and more people around me.
 People who know ME, not the image that my family created of me.